-Join Jeff Sengstack for an in-depth discussion in this video Understanding menu features, part of Up and Running with Encore CS6.
+Join Jeff Sengstack for an in-depth discussion in this video Understanding menu features, part of Learning Encore CS6.

 In this chapter I'm going to discuss menus, and before we dive into creating menus and editing menus, I'm going to just talk about menus in general.
 First of all, why have menus?
 Well, obviously menus are the way that you access the assets, access your timelines, and your slideshows, and other menus inside your DVD project.
 You access them by clicking on buttons that have links to those timelines, slideshows, and other menus.
 What do menus consist of?
 Well, menus can have static backgrounds like this, they can have video playing in the background, they can have text buttons, or buttons that are made up of graphics, or buttons that look like this, that have these little placeholders where you can place still images or videos playing.